Homepage

 In many countries it was, at least at some point, permitted to fuse not just the line conductor(s) but also the neutral, though the year in which this was outlawed can vary substantially.
 However, neutral fusing presents the possibility of having only the neutral fuse blow but not the line one, which would still leave the circuit energised even if it appears to be off.
 For this reason, most electrical codes were amended to forbid placing a fuse on the neutral.

-Note that in some places with 220-240V power, L-L distribution may still be in place which thus requires two fuses (or breakers, nowadays) per circuit as both wires are live.
+Note that in some places with 220-240V power, L-L distribution may still be in place which thus requires two fuses (or breakers, nowadays) even on ordinary circuits as both wires are live.
 While this is different than fused neutrals - since there are legitimately two line wires that require protection - it still presents safety issues and is thus only found in legacy distribution networks.

 Continental Europe